 There is no shortage of advice these days about how to deal with the “problem behavior” of people who have dementia, many of whom get more resistant as their conditions decline.
-Much of those urgings seem impossible to follow; some of them too worky, too time-consuming or too expensive.
+Many of those urgings seem impossible to follow; some of them too wonky, too time-consuming or too expensive.
 In fact, the best advice may come from an unexpected source: the tried and true tips offered by family members and friends doubling as caregivers who have come up with creative ways to provide it.

-Presented here, a collection of simple ideas divined by those who tried them out—and were able to report the happy results.
+Presented here, a collection of simple ideas divined by those who tried them out — and were able to report the happy results.

 Reassurance on a Whiteboard.
 A daughter became overwhelmed by the sheer volume of phone calls from her mother who has dementia, constantly seeking reassurance about issues that made her most anxious.
 Her solution was to write down some simply worded targeted phrases on a whiteboard, visible at her mother’s eye-level.